mmontone/easy-routes/README.md

       (format nil "~A - ~A" x y))
     ```

     You can also specify the type of path parameters after `&path`.
 For example, say you want to sum a path argument to a query argument.
-You can specify their type as 'INTEGER and do their some without parsing:
+You can specify their type as 'INTEGER and calculate their sum without parsing:

     ```lisp
     (easy-routes:defroute foo "/foo/:x"